 Time commitment: 1 hour per interview plus time to become familiar with the Interview Questionnaire and Applicant criteria document

-Assess if the student meets the minimum application criteria (link)
+Assess if the trainee meets the minimum application criteria (link)

 Assess their language ability from their 300 word Personal Statement.